 Here is a very rough, illustrative guide:

-- Angel/Pre-seed round: the "first money in" to any company.
+- Angel/Pre-seed round: the “first money in” to any company.
 Usually these are former entrepreneurs looking to “give back” to the next generation of entrepreneurs.
-There are legends and self made billionaires in this space alone - Chris Sacca angel-invested in Uber, Kickstarter, Twitter, Instagram, and Facebook and returned 250x his investors' money.
+There are legends and self made billionaires in this space alone - Chris Sacca angel-invested in Uber, Kickstarter, Twitter, Instagram, and Facebook and returned 250x his investors’ money.
 Jason Calacanis has written a notable book on this and Naval Ravikant started AngelList to help angel investors find you.
 The size of this round is very small, from 50k to 500k.
-You're not expected to have much here beyond an idea and a passionate pitch.
+You’re not expected to have much here beyond an idea and a passionate pitch.
 Some startup accelerators like YCombinator (Pitch guide here and from pg) or Launch or TechStars will have a packaged deal for you of ~100k for ~7% of the company and then everyone else who follows on invests with SAFEs.

 - Seed round: the first “institutional” money in from incubators and seed stage VCs.
-The amount raised is anywhere from $1.5m to $5m at valuations from $2-20m.
-Some “celebrity investors” can come in for just tiny checks of $5-50k, just lending their prestige to the startup. ("we are backed by the founders of X, Y, and Z").
+The amount raised is anywhere from $0.5m to $5m at valuations from $2-20m.
+Some “celebrity investors” can come in for just tiny checks of $5-50k, just lending their prestige to the startup. (“we are backed by the founders of X, Y, and Z”).
 Here you may have a working proof of concept, or a minimal viable product, and hopefully a business plan.
 See Airbyte’s seed round deck advice.
 Here is extensive detail on a real life seed round from Freshpaint, right down to check size of each investor.
 Sample Series Seed term sheet here - (old versions here).